-Despite these ancient origins, and although Open Science best practices are currently fastly evolving, real barriers remain for its universal adoption.
-In particular, many areas of scientific research are still far from being open, as remarked in [25].
+Despite these ancient origins, and although Open Science best practices are currently rapidly evolving, real barriers remain for its universal adoption.
+In particular, many areas of scientific research are still far from being open, as remarked in (Swan, 2012; Morey, Chambers, Etchells, Harris, & Hoekstra, 2019).
 In our opinion, one important reason for this circumstance has to do with the lack of a clear definition of what Open Science is, which difficults the dissemination of a persuasive message to a wider community of scientists.
-This deficiency is a well known issue.
-As stated in [30]:
+This deficiency is a well known issue, as you can see for example in the COASP'14 conference of C. Aspesi3 or as stated in (Tennant, 2018):